-2. REFERRAL TO ADR.
+Rule 2.
+REFERRAL TO ADR

-2.1.
-Any contested civil case, criminal case, or juvenile case may be referred to mediation by the judge to whom the case is assigned.
-Any contested civil case may be referred to non-binding arbitration, case evaluation or early neutral evaluation or multi-door program by the judge to whom the case is assigned.
-If cases are referred on a case-by-case basis, the time of referral is within the discretion of the referring judge.

-2.2.
-Cases may be referred to an ADR process by category.
-If cases are referred by category, the court may provide for the timing of diversion by rule.

-2.3.
-Courts should develop mechanisms to provide some individual review of cases sent to an ADR process.
-Cases shall be screened by the judge or the program to determine (1) whether the case is appropriate for the process; (2) whether the parties are able to compensate the neutral if compensation is required; and (3) whether a need for emergency relief makes referral inappropriate until the request for relief is heard by the court.

-2.4.
-If court personnel other than judges are involved in ADR referral decisions, these individuals will receive appropriate training and will work within clearly stated written policies, procedures and criteria for referral.

-2.5.
-Any party to a dispute may petition the court to refer the case to mediation, nonbinding arbitration, case evaluation or early neutral evaluation, summary jury trial, mini trial or some combination thereof.

-2.6.
-Parties may be ordered to attend a mediation session, a case evaluation or early neutral evaluation conference, or a non-binding arbitration.
-However, the order mandating attendance must clearly state that compliance does not require settlement or acceptance of an arbitration award.

-2.7.
-If parties in a case have submitted the matter to an approved ADR process before filing suit, the case will not be referred to a duplicative ADR process by the court.
-If parties are required by statute to submit a dispute to an ADR process before filing suit, the court will not require submission to a successive ADR process.

-2.8.
-In actions brought by state agencies seeking to enjoin activities injurious to the public interest, the agency may within 10 days of service of the action make a showing to the trial court that referral to ADR would adversely affect the public interest.
-Upon a showing of reasonable probability of such adverse effect, the court will proceed with emergency measures provided by law.
+- A. Courts should make information about ADR options available to all litigants. - B. Except as hereinafter provided, any contested matter filed in superior, state, probate, magistrate, juvenile, municipal, or civil court, or the Georgia State-wide Business Court, may be referred to alternative dispute resolution (ADR).
+Criminal cases involving domestic violence shall never be referred to mediation pursuant to Appendix D, Rule 1(a).
+Compliance shall not require that the parties reach a settlement.
+Cases shall be screened by the judge or court program to determine all the following:

+- 1. Whether the case is appropriate for ADR. - 2.
+Whether the parties are able to compensate the neutral if compensation is required. - 3.
+Whether a need for emergency relief makes referral inappropriate until the request for relief if is heard by the court. - C. Court programs shall develop mechanisms to provide some individual review and screening of cases sent to an ADR process pursuant to the Supreme Court Alternative Dispute Resolution Rules and appendices. - D. Any party to a dispute may petition the court to refer the case to mediation, non-binding arbitration, case evaluation or early neutral evaluation, summary jury trial, mini trial, or some combination thereof. - E. Parties should be allowed input into which type of ADR process their case should be referred if possible.2 - F. Parties may be ordered to attend a mediation session, a case evaluation or early neutral evaluation conference, or a non-binding arbitration.
+However, the order mandating attendance must clearly state that compliance does not require settlement or acceptance of an arbitration award. - G. The scheduling of a case for an ADR conference shall not remove the case from assignment to a judge, interfere with discovery, nor serve to postpone scheduled motions before the court.
+The court may refer a matter to ADR before any hearings before the court. - H. A party may apply to the court for interim or emergency relief at any time.
+ADR shall continue while such a motion is pending absent a contrary order of the court or a decision of the neutral to adjourn pending disposition of the motion.
+Time for completing ADR shall be tolled during any periods where ADR is interrupted pending resolution of such a motion. - I. In actions brought by state agencies seeking to enjoin activities injurious to the public interest, the agency may within ten days of service of the action make a showing to the trial court that referral to ADR would adversely affect the public interest.
+Upon a showing of reasonable probability of such adverse effect, the court may proceed with emergency measures provided by law.
 Later referral to an ADR process may be appropriate if the emergency measures do not bring the case to conclusion.

+Rule 3.
+TIMING OF ADR PROCESSES

-Commentary: The Georgia Supreme Court recommends that cases be referred to ADR processes on a case by case basis.
-The indiscriminate use of ADR processes may result in increased obstacles for litigants and in further expense, overcrowding, and delay.
-However, ADR Rules current as of 1.3.19 8 courts may find it convenient to refer cases by category.
-The Georgia Supreme Court strongly recommends that if cases are referred by category, some appropriate review procedure be established.
-The timing of referral should be late enough in the discovery process for the parties to have developed a realistic understanding of the strengths and weaknesses of the case and early enough to save discovery costs where possible.
-For example, where consistent with this premise, the time of diversion of a case selected for arbitration might be no later than the end of the six month discovery period.
-The time of diversion to case evaluation or early neutral evaluation and mediation might be within 60 days after the last responsive pleading.
-The court would retain the discretion to shorten or lengthen the time before diversion.
+- A. Cases may be referred on a case-by-case basis or by standing order to an ADR process by category.
+If referred by standing order, the court program shall establish an appropriate review procedure. - B. If cases are referred by category, the court may provide for the timing for referral by rule.
+The timing of referral should be late enough in the discovery process for the parties to have developed a realistic understanding of the strengths and weaknesses of the case and early enough to save discovery costs where possible.3 The court may shorten or lengthen the time before diversion.

-Although the Georgia Supreme Court believes that mandatory participation is an essential element of an effective court-annexed or court-referred ADR program, this court recommends that parties be allowed input into the referral decision wherever possible.
-For example, if parties or attorneys believe that mediation would be more helpful than arbitration in a specific case, this opinion should be considered by the referring court.
+$^{^{2}}$ For example, if parties or attorneys believe that mediation would be more helpful than arbitration in a specific case, this opinion should be considered by the referring court.